Danish courses at UCPH

 The courses comply with the Common European Framework of Reference for Languages (CEFR).

 - UCPH campus (City Campus, South Campus, Science Campus or the Mærsk Tower)

-New courses for beginners start in September.
-The courses run until the end of 2020.
+New courses for lower intermediates start in January.
+The courses run until mid May 2021.

 - 1 x week: 16.30 – 19.00, 17.00 – 19.30 or 17.30 – 20.00

 - The courses are free, if you are eligible for Danish education.
 However, you must pay a one-off deposit of DKK 2000,-.
 See deposit rules here.